Last Updated: April 1, 2023 | Previous Versions

 Modifications to this Agreement: From time to time, Snowflake may modify this Agreement.
 Unless otherwise specified by Snowflake, changes become effective for Customer upon renewal of the then-current Subscription Term or upon the effective date of a new Order Form after the updated version of this Agreement goes into effect.
 Snowflake will use reasonable efforts to notify Customer of the changes through communications via Customer’s Account, email or other means.
 Customer may be required to click to accept or otherwise agree to the modified Agreement before renewing a Subscription Term or upon the effective date of a new Order Form, and in any event continued use of any Snowflake Offering after the updated version of this Agreement goes into effect will constitute Customer’s acceptance of such updated version.

 1. Use of Service

 1.1.
 Service Provision and Access; Client Software.
 Snowflake will make the Service available to Customer for the Subscription Term solely for use by Customer and its Users in accordance with the terms and conditions of this Agreement, the Documentation, and the Order Form.
 Customer may permit its Contractors and Affiliates to serve as Users provided that any use of the Service by each such Contractor or Affiliate is solely for the benefit of Customer or such Affiliate.
 Customer shall be responsible for each User’s compliance with this Agreement.
-To the extent use of the Service requires Customer to install Client Software, Snowflake grants to Customer a limited, non-transferable, non-sublicensable, non-exclusive license during the Subscription Term to use the object code form of the Client Software internally in connection with Customer’s and its Affiliates use of the Service, subject to the terms and conditions of this Agreement and the Documentation.
+To the extent use of the Service requires Customer to install Client Software, Snowflake grants to Customer and its Users a limited, non-transferable, non-sublicensable, non-exclusive license during the Subscription Term to use the object code form of the Client Software internally in connection with Customer’s and its Affiliates’ use of the Service, subject to the terms and conditions of this Agreement and the Documentation.